core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 1. The client configures an observation of the target resource.
 To this end, it relies on a CoAP endpoint used for messages having:

     - As source address and port number, the server address SRV_ADDR and port number SRV_PORT intended for accessing the target resource.
-These are specified by the CRI conveyed by the element 'tpi_server' within the 'tp_info' parameter, in the informative response (see {{sssec-transport-specific-encoding}}).
+These are specified by the CRI conveyed by the element 'tpi_server', within the 'tp_info' parameter in the informative response (see {{sssec-transport-specific-encoding}}).

       If the port number is not present in the CRI, the client MUST use as SRV_PORT the default port number defined for the identified CoAP transport (e.g., the default port number is 5683 when the transport is CoAP over UDP).

     - As destination address and port number, the IP multicast address GRP_ADDR and port number GRP_PORT.
-These are specified by the CRI conveyed by a dedicated element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
-In particular, when transporting CoAP over UDP, the CRI is conveyed by the element 'tpi_client' (see {{ssssec-udp-transport-specific}}).
+These are specified by the CRI conveyed by a dedicated element of 'tpi_details', within the 'tp_info' parameter in the informative response.
+In particular, when transporting CoAP over UDP, such an element is 'tpi_client' (see {{ssssec-udp-transport-specific}}).

       If the port number is not present in the CRI, the client MUST use as GRP_PORT the default port number defined for the identified CoAP transport (e.g., the default port number is 5683 when the transport is CoAP over UDP).

 2. The client rebuilds the phantom registration request as follows.

    * The client uses the Token value T that is specified by a dedicated element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
-In particular, when transporting CoAP over UDP, the Token value is specified by the element 'tpi_token' (see {{ssssec-udp-transport-specific}}).
+In particular, when transporting CoAP over UDP, such an element is 'tpi_token' (see {{ssssec-udp-transport-specific}}).

    * If the 'ph_req' parameter is not present in the informative response, the client uses the transport-independent information from its original Observe registration request.

    * If the 'ph_req' parameter is present in the informative response, the client uses the transport-independent information specified in the parameter.

-3. If the informative response includes the parameter 'ph_req' and the transport-independent information specified therein differs from the one in the original Observe registration request, then the client checks whether a response to the rebuilt phantom request can, if available in a cache entry, be used to satisfy the original observation request.
+3. If the informative response includes the parameter 'ph_req' and the transport-independent information specified therein differs from the one in the original Observe registration request, then the client checks whether a response to the rebuilt phantom registration request can, if available in a cache entry, be used to satisfy the original observation request.
 If this is not the case, the client SHOULD explicitly withdraw from the group observation.

 4. The client stores the phantom registration request, as associated with the observation of the target resource.
 In particular, the client MUST use the Token value T of this phantom registration request as its own local Token value associated with that group observation, with respect to the server.
 The particular way to achieve this is implementation specific.